ibm-messaging/mq-dev-patterns/container/queuemanager/terraform-aws/README.md

 can be used to deploy an running IBM MQ Queue Manager container using Terraform onto AWS.

-We have tested these scripts with AWS AdministratorAccess permission.
+We have tested this configuration with an id that has AWS `AdministratorAccess` permission.

 ## AWS CLI
 Although you won't need to use it directly, underneath you will need the AWS CLI.
 If you have configured the AWS CLI with the AWS Account access key, the terraform commands will be able to access your credentials.
 That is, you have have run `aws configure` from the command line.

+## Terraform CLI
+Install the Terraform CLI following [this Terraform guide](https://developer.hashicorp.com/terraform/downloads).

 ## init
 Run `terraform init` to download and configure the requisite providers and modules - `aws` and `vpc`.